-Together, Crouse Hospital and SUNY Upstate Medical University provide the services of the Central New York Regional Perinatal Program.
+Together, Crouse Health and SUNY Upstate Medical University provide the services of the Central New York Regional Perinatal Program.
 Dedicated to the care and well-being of mothers and babies in the 14 counties that comprise Central New York, the program exists to provide special assistance during pregnancy and/or the newborn period.

 The program promotes healthy outcomes by ensuring that high risk mothers and infants have access to a continuum of timely appropriate obstetric and pediatric specialized care, arranged through the Regional Perinatal Center office.